 Highsted Academy Trust

 Highsted Academy Trust is the charitable company limited by guarantee, to which the governing body of Highsted Grammar School reports.
 Registered in England: 07348116.

-To view a copy of the Academy Trust's Memorandum, click here.
-The school's Funding Agreement and Articles of Association can be obtained through this Department for Education link.
+To view a copy of the Academy Trust's Memorandum or Articles of Association, click these links.
+The school's Funding Agreement can be obtained through this Department for Education link.

 Highsted school governors are volunteers who are appointed or elected to their position.
 Their key roles are to set the strategic direction of the school, to challenge the school and to work with the school’s leadership team in order to secure high standards of achievement and care for students.